googleapis/google-cloud-cpp/INSTALL.md

 sudo make install
 ```

+Note that by default OpenSSL installs itself in `/usr/local/ssl`.
+Installing
+on a more conventional location, such as `/usr/local` or `/usr`, can break
+many programs in your system.
+OpenSSL 1.0.2 is actually incompatible with
+with OpenSSL 1.0.0 which is the version expected by the programs already
+installed by Ubuntu 14.04.

+In any case, as the library installs itself in this non-standard location, we
-We also need to configure CMake to find the version of OpenSSL we just
+also need to configure CMake and other build program to find this version of
-installed:
+OpenSSL:

 ```bash
 export OPENSSL_ROOT_DIR=/usr/local/ssl